Welcome to Annie Asks You: Seeking Dialogue to Inform, Enlighten, and/or Amuse You and Me.

 There were also some interesting long-term projects: editing the Bulletin of the Association for Psychoanalytic Medicine (Columbia University); serving as Project Editor for a federally funded study of the ethical, legal, and social implications of the Human Genome Project; and acting as vice president of a nonprofit foundation that was an early effort to provide the public with access to public information via the Internet.
 I then served as a writer/editor for a magazine for physicians and as managing editor and subsequently vice president for a continuing medical education company.

-It’s the emphasis on “common ground” that has led me to focus on seeking dialogue in this blog.
 I’ll sometimes express strong opinions, and I hope you’ll do the same with your comments.
 But I also hope our shared goal will be not necessarily to agree–but to politely and respectfully give serious consideration to one another’s views.
-I’d like us to be the Johnny Appleseeds of empathy, spreading good will as we learn from one another.
+I continue “Seeking Dialogue to Inform, Enlighten, and/or Amuse You and Me.”